 Why did your gains grind to a halt?
 Most—intermediate lifters hit plateaus because their hypertrophy programs aren’t good enough.
 Even a mediocre lifting routine can stimulate rapid muscle growth in a beginner.
 That won’t be enough for an intermediate lifter, though.

 But it’s not just about your lifting program.
-One of the best ways to stimulate muscle growth to eat in a big calorie surplus.
+One of the best ways to stimulate muscle growth is to eat in a big calorie surplus.
 That’s why overweight people start out so much stronger than us skinny guys.
 That’s why sumo wrestlers have more muscle mass than professional bodybuilders.
 That’s why some experts recommend aggressive bulking diets even for advanced lifters.

 For example, Mike Israetel, PhD, advises advanced bodybuilders to gain a full pound per week while bulking.
 His argument is that it’s so hard for them to gain muscle that they need every advantage they can get—including a large calorie surplus.